 A minimum of $500,000 is required to establish an endowed teaching chair.
 Support for a salaried position may require additional funding.
 Refer to established program guidelines for additional information.

-Scholarships or Awards – Non-endowed scholarships or awards may be accepted at anytime.
+Scholarships or Awards – Non-endowed scholarships or awards may be accepted at any time.
 These funds may be expended immediately or at the discretion of the Foundation in agreement with the donor.

 Naming Opportunities